 Types and Spaces

-This page gives the denotation of the syntactic categories TypeExpr (finite-set types) and SpaceExpr (continuous spaces).
-Both are interpreted compositionally by structural recursion on the syntactic constructors of quivers.dsl.ast_nodes, and both are implemented as the forward direction of the dx.Lens family in quivers.dsl.resolution.
+This page gives the denotation of the syntactic categories ObjectExpr (finite-set types) and SpaceExpr (continuous spaces).
+Both are interpreted compositionally by structural recursion on the syntactic constructors of quivers.dsl.ast_nodes, and both are realized by the unified resolution walk in quivers.dsl.compiler.resolution.

 1. Syntactic categories

-We assume the following grammar fragment, whose constructors are realised one-to-one by the AST classes named in parentheses.
+We assume the following grammar fragment, whose constructors are realized one-to-one by the AST classes named in parentheses.

 2. Denotation of types